Exclusive - Russia, Venezuela discuss Citgo collateral deal to avoid U.S. sanctions: sources

 The proposed deal could further strengthen political ally Russia's financial position in Venezuela, where it has emerged as an increasingly important backer of Maduro.
 Russia stands to gain access to more Venezuela oil and more control over its production operations.

+"This shows that Rosneft has no hangups about expanding its footprint in the world's largest oil patch, even with Maduro becoming an autocrat," said Raul Gallegos, an analyst with the consultancy Control Risks.

+"Expect more of the same as 'Chavismo' consolidates its power and seeks fresh cash," he added in reference to the ruling Socialist Party.

-The company has lent PDVSA at least $4 billion in recent years while increasing its oil stakes in the country, which has the world's largest crude reserves.
+Rosneft has already lent PDVSA at least $4 billion in recent years while increasing its oil stakes in the country, which has the world's largest crude reserves.

 Venezuela recently offered the Russian company a stake sale in the large oil project Petropiar, operated by PDVSA and U.S. oil company Chevron Corp (CVX.N), Reuters reported in March.